faisalabuzaid/reading-notes/code401/class-16.md

       - Features - Variables (columns) in the dataset used to train the model.
       - Target variable - A specific variable you're trying to predict.
       - Observations - Data points (rows) in the dataset.
-      - **Machine Learning Tasks**

-      :Academic machine learning starts with and focuses on individual algorithms.
+      - Machine Learning Tasks:Academic machine learning starts with and focuses on individual algorithms.
       - However, in applied machine learning, you should first pick the right machine learning task for the job.
       - categories of tasks are supervised learning and unsupervised learning.
       - **The Blueprint**: